 If you start using an alarm straight away you may find it is going off three or four times a night, your child is not waking up to the alarm sound and you will all get exhausted and give up.
-The child is not ready for an alarm if it is going off this often.
-They probably have more than one of the causes leading to their problem.
+The child is not ready for an alarm if it is sounding this often.
+The child probably has more than one of the causes leading to the bedwetting.
 Read more about causes.

-It is important to follow the initial steps on the DVD for a limited time and then move on to a bedwetting alarm.
-If a child is going to respond to these steps alone it will happen within three weeks.
-You need to move on to an alarm but keep up the other steps.
+When you start an alarm keep up the other steps.
 If you keep going with the initial steps and don’t start an alarm and your child is still wetting the bed then the child will start to believe nothing will work and they will be less co-operative when you finally do try an alarm in six month’s time.
-That is why we recommend buying one of our Kits with a DVD and a Bedwetting Alarm.

 To buy the DVD and one of our clip-on or Pad and bell alarm go to All Bedwetting Alarms and DVD Kits.